Feria de las Flores: A Flower Festival in Medellin.

-Feria de las Flores ‐ a festival of flowers — is a big deal in Medellin, Colombia.
+Feria de las Flores ‐ a Colombian festival of flowers — is a big deal in Medellin, Colombia.
 Every August the city throws a huge celebration devoted to the beautiful blossoms.
-For an entire week Paisas, other Colombians, and tourists flock to the city to enjoy decorative figures made from flowers, flower exhibitions, parades devoted to flowers, and concerts (not made of flowers but still).
+For an entire week Paisas, other Colombians, and tourists alike flock to the city to enjoy decorative figures made from flowers, flower exhibitions, parades devoted to flowers, and concerts (not made of flowers but still).

-I arrived in Medellin towards the end of the week, so I didn’t get to enjoy everything the flower festival in Medellin had to offer, but I did manage to take part in a few of the festivities…
+I arrived in town towards the end of the week, so I didn’t get to enjoy everything the flower festival in Medellin had to offer, but I did manage to take part in a few of the festivities…

 Gigantes de Flores

 Throughout the city, displays of gigantes — huge sculptures made from flowers — were set up in parks and squares.
 Alas, I only made it to see one of them (some were far from the city center), but I totally think I found the perfect design for my future home…

 Almost every night there were concerts in Parque Pies Descalzos (Barefoot Park).
 Latin bands from throughout South America and the world played.
 I went two nights in a row and, each night, it rained.
 Hard.
 But no one seemed to care.
 Everyone put up umbrellas or bought $1 ponchos and continued to watch and dance salsa in the aisles.